Connect with others who understand.

 Expanded Approval of Bosutinib

 The FDA also approved bosutinib in September 2023 for treating infants and children ages 1 and older with CML.
-Children must have chronic phase CML that’s positive for the Ph chromosome.
-To be eligible for treatment, the CML needs to be newly diagnosed or no longer responsive to other treatments.
+To take bosutinib, children must have chronic phase CML that’s positive for the Ph chromosome.

 The most common side effects of bosutinib in infants and children include: